Alfred Diban Ki-Zerbo: Life

 In 1914, the Great War broke out in Europe and the conflict spread to the belligerents' colonial domains in Africa.
-In 1916, during the Volta-Bani War, the white priests sent Alfred Simon to his family in Toma where he would be safer and then took refuge in Ouagadougou.
+In 1916, during the Volta-Bani War, the white priests sent Alfred Simon to his family in Toma, where he would be safer, and then took refuge in Ouagadougou.
 Alfred Simon Diban Ki-Zerbo, despite his Catholic faith, remained polygamous, marrying twice and having a large number of children.
 Among many of them is the Burkinabe historian and socialist politician Joseph Ki-Zerbo, husband of Jacqueline Coulibaly.

 In 1975, the centenarian Alfred Diban Ki-Zerbo made a pilgrimage to Rome accompanied by Cardinal Paul Zoungrana.
 He appeared before Pope Paul VI who, out of respect for old age as well as for the action of the old man and beyond the ceremonial, gave him his place on the pontifical throne.
-In 1980, the centennial catechist was hospitalized.
-John Paul II, on a pastoral trip to Africa, sends you his blessing.
-From his hospital bed, Alfred Ki-Zerbo listens on the radio to the Mass celebrated in Ouagadougou on 10 May 1980 by the sovereign pontiff.
+In 1980, Diban Ki-Zerbo was hospitalized.
+John Paul II, on a pastoral trip to Africa, sent him his blessing.
+From his hospital bed, Alfred Ki-Zerbo listened to the radio broadcasting the Mass celebrated in Ouagadougou on 10 May 1980 by the sovereign pontiff.
 Ki-Zerbo is said to have passed away as the Pope pronounced the final blessing.
 Having been baptized under Leo XIII and died under John Paul II, Alfred Diban Ki-Zerbo lived under the reigns of all the popes of the 20th century.